Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 • Standing calf raises 14-20 reps (3 sets)

-• Bent over calf raises (donkey exercise) 10 reps (3 sets)
+• Bent-over calf raises (donkey exercise) 10 reps (3 sets)

 Jay Cutler is an American actor and bodybuilder.
-He is a four-time winner of the title "Mr. Olympia".
-Jay also received the Grand Prix in competitions in Austria, Romania, Holland.
-Currently, he is the only bodybuilder in the entire history of the IFBB who has managed to regain the title of Mr. Olympia after losing in 2008.
+He is a four-time winner of the Mr. Olympia title.
+Jay also received the Grand Prix in competitions in Austria, Romania, and Holland.
+He is currently the only bodybuilder in IFBB history to regain the Mr. Olympia title after losing in 2008.

 Read more...

 Tom Hardy is slowly approaching success.
-He starred in such well-known films as Dots on the i, Star Trek: Retribution, Bronson, Inception, Warrior, This Means War, The Dark Knight Rises.
-This is a unique actor, from one role to another, he either loses weight or gains muscle again.
-How does he do it?
+He starred in such famous films as “Dot the i’s”, “Star Trek: Into Darkness”, “Bronson”, “Inception”, “Warrior”, “This Means War”, “The Dark Knight Rises”.
+This is a unique actor; from one role to another he either loses weight or gains muscle again.
+How does he manage to do this?

 Of course, many followers want to know what Phil Heath’s workouts look like, what he eats, and what kind of lifestyle he leads.

-Phil Heath height and weight
+Phil Heath's height and weight

-Phil Heath workout program
+Phil Heath training program

 • Bench press on a horizontal bench.
-Phil Heath recommends gaining weight with this exercise .;
+Phil Heath recommends gaining weight with this exercise.;

-• Incline bench press (positive slope);
+• Incline bench press (positive incline);

-• Crossover exercises for chest muscles;
+• Crossover exercises for the chest muscles;

-• Pumping hands in the simulator "butterfly";
+• Pumping your arms in the butterfly simulator;

 • Leg press;

-• Leg extension in the simulator;
+• Leg extensions in the simulator;

 • Hack squats;